Manidoo-giizisoons (December 17), 2016

 About the author/artist and his inspiration

 Zhaawano Giizhik, an American currently living in the Netherlands, was born in 1959 in North Carolina, USA.
-Zhaawano has Anishinaabe blood running through his veins; his ancestors were from Baawitigong (Sault Ste.
-Marie, Upper Michigan) and his doodem is Waabizheshi, Marten.
-As an artist and a writer and a jewelry designer, Zhaawano draws on the oral and pictorial traditions of the Anishinaabeg.
+Zhaawano has Anishinaabe blood running through his veins; the doodem of his ancestors from Baawitigong (Sault Ste.
+Marie, Upper Michigan) is Waabizheshi, Marten.
+As a second- generation Woodland artist who writes stories and creates graphic art and jewelry designs, Zhaawano draws on the oral and pictorial traditions of his ancestors.
 For this he calls on his manidoo-minjimandamowin, or 'Spirit Memory'; which means he tries to remember the knowledge and the lessons of his ancestors.
 In doing so he sometimes works together with kindred artists.

 To Zhaawano's ancestors the MAZINAAJIMOWIN or ‘pictorial spirit writings’ - which are rich with symbolism and have been painted throughout history on rocks and etched on other sacred items such as copper and slate, birch bark and animal hide - were a form of spiritual as well as educational communication that gave structure and meaning to the cosmos that they felt they were an integral part of.